Axylos/lightning-klump/content/_index.md

 ### Lessons to be Learned

-Many Saas solutions enable low-effort discovery from massive datasets or communities followed by close interactions among a small group of participants.
+- Many Saas solutions enable low-effort discovery from massive datasets or communities followed by close interactions among a small group of participants.

+- The SaaS model enforces a consistent data schema for all participants which makes it possible to build efficient and predictable user interfaces.

+- Innovations in cloud compute offerings significantly lowered the cost of building new services for addressing domain-specific problems.
 ---

-### Ideas to Steal

-{{% fragment %}}
-SaaS meets enforces a consistent data schema for all participants which makes it possible to build efficient and predictable user interfaces.
-{{% /fragment %}}

-{{% fragment %}}
-Innovations in cloud compute services effectively lowered the cost of building new and focused services for addressing particular problems.
-{{% /fragment %}}

----

 ### Where to go from here?

 - Federated Services?
 - Blockchain?

----
-Contemporary Social Protocols
+- Gossip Protocols (SSB)?
+- Contemporary SW Tech?
   - Solid
   - Trellis LDP
-  - Activity Streams
+  - Social Protocols
 ---

 ### What are we trying to solve?

 {{% fragment %}}
-A great deal of indirect attention is being directed to the under-appreciated problem of expanding access to cheap compute resources with highly reliable network connectivity.
+A common thread is the attempt to expand access to cheap and reliable compute resources with highly available network connectivity.
 {{% /fragment %}}

 {{% fragment %}}
-We can correct the power imbalance between "client" users and server administrators by adjusting the technical comptency required to "own" a server to the same level as what is required to install and use a smartphone app.
+We can correct the power imbalance between "client" users and server administrators by adjusting the technical threshold for "owning" a server to the same level as what is required to install and use a smartphone app.
 {{% /fragment %}}

 ---

-### A return to the Semantic Web (on the cloud)
+### A return to the Semantic Web on the cloud

-{{% fragment %}}
+(via a p2p topology)

+---

+- Expose cloud-based server "pods" that communicate with each other and expose web UI's for humans
+  - handle domain specific operations with installable "apps".
-- Leverage RDF at the "edge" of p2p interactions
+- Leverage RDF at the "edge" of p2p interactions (an in-app ORM layer would help here)
 - "Glue" together data from disparate sources/apps via SPARQL
-- Focus less on standards, more on building working prototypes that suit a particular need.
-- Expose cloud-based server "pods" that communicate with each other via these channels
+  - This also solves the schema evolution problem
-- QUIC as a transport layer
+- Use QUIC as a transport layer rather than Linked Data Platform or HTTP Social Web protocols
-{{% /fragment %}}

 ---

-### Why cloud-backed p2p?
+### Why cloud-based p2p?

 - Fine-grained and tweakable access controls
 - Very cheap to handle more computationally intensive tasks